karttur/soil-spectro/_posts/2022/2022-09-12-spectrodata-OSSL4ML03-plot.markdown

 <span class='terminal'>python OSSL_plot.py \"/local/path/to/plot_spectra.json\"</span>

-For Windows you need to state with the full path to the [conda virtual environment](../../libspectrosupport/spectrosupport-OSSL-anaconda) (not only "python" as for MacOS and Linux):
+For Windows you need to state the full path to the [conda virtual environment](../../libspectrosupport/spectrosupport-OSSL-anaconda) (not only "python" as for MacOS and Linux):

 <span class='terminal'>\"X:/Local/path/to/anaconda3/envs/ossl_py38a/python.exe\" OSSL_plot.py \"/local/path/to/plot_ossl.json\"</span>

 With the parameter _createjsonparams_ set to _true_ the script will report that a template file was created:

 ```
-json parameter file created: /Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS/arranged-data/json-plots/template_plot_ossl-spectra.json
+json parameter file created: /path/to/OSSL/Sweden/LUCAS/arranged-data/json-plots/template_plot_ossl-spectra.json
  Edit the json file for your project and rename it to reflect the commands.
- Add the path of the edited file to your project file (plot_spectra.txt).
+ Add the path of the edited file to your project file (plot_spectra.json).
  Then set createjsonparams to False in the main section and rerun script.
 ```

 ###### json command file structure

-The json command file that defines the plotting of the OSSL data have the following structure (scroll down to see a commented version):
+The json command files that defines the plotting of the OSSL data have the following structure (scroll down to see a commented version):
 ```
 {
   "verbose": 1,